istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 When AOF is performing a AOF rewrite, Redis first writes a data snapshot in RDB format to the AOF file, and then appends each write command generated during this period to the AOF file.
 ## Conventional System Implementation Method
 ### Data Model
-- MySQL and PostgreSQL use a relational data model with tables, rows, and columns.
-They support SQL queries and ACID transactions.
+- **Relational** – with data organized in tables related to each other, like MySQL and PostgreSQL;
+- **Hierarchical** – a tree-like structure, organizing data into parent-child relationships;
+- **Network** – based on the hierarchical model, with the possibility of many-to-many parent-child relationships;
+- **Object-oriented** – store data as objects, for example, JSON documents or media files; meant to conform to the needs of object-oriented programming and multimedia-based software, like MongoDB and Simple Storage Service.
+Although S3 stores data as objects in a flat address space.
+- **Object-relational** – also called hybrid, as it is a mixture of relational and object-oriented approach to database modeling;
+- **Entity-relationship** – data is stored in a way to reflect relationships between entities, their attributes, or processes.
+- **Inverted index** – a data store that organizes a list of identifiers (indexes) of certain data elements within a file, document, or a set of documents – most often applied in full-text search such as we do with search engines, like ElasticSearch;
-- Redis is an in-memory key-value store, supporting various data structures like strings, lists, sets, and hashes.
+- **Multidimensional** – a complex cube-like data structure based on a variation of relational database which is used for data analytics and viewing the same data from different perspectives.
+Redis is an in-memory key-value store, supporting various data structures like strings, lists, sets, and hashes.
-- ElasticSearch stores data in JSON documents and is designed for search and analytics.
-- MongoDB is a document-based NoSQL database, storing data in BSON format.
-- TiDB is a distributed NewSQL database that supports the MySQL protocol and provides horizontal scalability.
-- ClickHouse is a columnar database designed for real-time analytics.
-- OSS and Simple Storage Service are object storage services, storing data as objects in a flat address space.
 ### Connection Model
 ### Spawning a New Process on Each Connection
 The process model provides better isolation, for example, an invalid memory access error can only crash a single process, rather than the entire database server.
 The process model, on the other hand, consumes more resources like memory.